Lipen/bdd-rs/docs/guide/chapters/part1_foundations/02_boolean_functions.typ

 = Boolean Functions <ch-boolean-functions>

-Before diving into BDDs, we establish the mathematical foundations.
+Before diving into BDDs, we need to establish the mathematical ground we're standing on.
-This chapter reviews Boolean algebra and introduces the key concepts --- cofactors, Shannon expansion, and the representation problem --- that motivate the BDD construction.
+This chapter reviews Boolean algebra and introduces the key concepts --- cofactors, Shannon expansion, and the representation problem --- that BDDs are designed to solve.

+If you're comfortable with Boolean algebra, skim to @sec-shannon-expansion; that's where the BDD story really begins.

 == Boolean Algebra Foundations

 === The Boolean Domain

 The Boolean domain $BB = {0, 1}$ contains exactly two values: *false* (0) and *true* (1).
-All Boolean computation operates over this domain.
+Everything in Boolean computation reduces to these two primitives.

 #definition(title: "Boolean Function")[
   A *Boolean function* of $n$ variables is a mapping $f: BB^n -> BB$.